Authress-Engineering/aws-architect.js/README.md

 ### Manual one time setup
 * Create a security policy to use for the local user testing and for the AWS Role
-* Create a role for your AWS Lambda's: a ServiceRole to execute Lambda functions as.
-Should have access to the DynamoDB, S3, and necessary services.
 * Create S3 bucket and upload static files from the content directory.
 	* Set permissions to be global for use as a website.
 	```json